Marc Coutanche, Rice University Psychological Sciences

 WEBSITE(S)| Lab Site | Google Scholar | Curriculum Vitae

 These questions lie at the heart of our research.
 The Coutanche Lab works at the intersection of psychology, neuroscience, and computer science to explore human memory, learning, and perception.
-We investigate not only how we acquire new concepts, but how our brains dynamically integrate those concepts into existing networks of knowledge.
-We combine behavioral experiments with cutting-edge neuroimaging (fMRI), virtual reality environments, and sleep studies.
-Because studying the brain generates immense amounts of information, a major focus of our work is applying and developing new computational tools, such as machine learning, to decode how the human brain represents information across different regions.
-By exploring the deep connections between perception, memory, and sleep, we aim to uncover the core principles of how we build our understanding of the world around us.
+We investigate not only how we acquire new concepts and memories, but how our brains dynamically integrate them into existing networks of knowledge.
+To do this, we combine behavioral experiments with cutting-edge neuroimaging (fMRI), virtual reality environments, and sleep studies.

 Research Areas